Understanding endometrial hyperplasia

-Endometrial hyperplasia is a condition of the uterus whereby the endometrial cells proliferate and become too numerous.
+Endometrial hyperplasia is a condition in which the endometrial cells proliferate and become too numerous.

-The endometrium is made up of special cells that ‘grow’ your menstrual period (the endometrial cells); the lining of the uterus that feeds a growing foetus or is shed during menstruation as your period.
+The endometrium is made up of special cells that ‘grow’ during your menstrual cycle (the endometrial cells); the lining of the uterus that feeds a growing foetus or is shed during menstruation as your period.

-If this lining is not shed, it can build up.
+If this lining is not shed (your period), it can build up.
 If you have a lot of endometrium growing every month, it can cause pain, heavy bleeding and other uncomfortable symptoms.

 Why you get your period My Vagina Animation